| | | | | | | | |

 How to Make Gluten-Free Blueberry Crisp (Step by Step):

-Divide blueberry-sugar mixture evenly among the four ramekins, and then distribute the gluten-free oat flour mixture evenly on top of the berries.
+Assemble Blueberry Crisp: Divide blueberry-sugar mixture evenly among four previously greased ramekins, and then distribute the oat crisp topping evenly on top of the berries.

-Serve blueberry crisp warm with a small scoop of vanilla ice cream, if desired.
+Serve and Enjoy: Serve this baked blueberry dessert warm with a small scoop of vanilla ice cream, if desired.

 • Use Other Berries: Feel free to mix up the berries if you prefer (strawberries, raspberries, blackberries, etc).
 Alternatively, you can also use other cubed fruits (such as apples, pears, peaches, nectarines, prunes etc).